 You can maintain multiple PMI Certifications with the same PDUs

 PMI offers a benefit for certification holders where they can benefit from the same PMI-ACP PDU to maintain other PMI certifications.
 When you hold more than one certification and report a PDU, you can use it to maintain all your certifications.
 But this rule has its own restriction.
-Accordingly, reporting Education PDUs which falls under Leadership type apply to all certifications at the same time.
-For example, if you attend a leadership course for 5 hours, you can report it for PMP and PMI-ACP certifications.
+Accordingly, reporting Education PDUs that falls under the Power Skills type applies to all certifications at the same time.
+For example, if you attend a Power Skills course for 5 hours, you can report it for PMP and PMI-ACP certifications.
 In that case, you can report 5 PMI-ACP PDU and at the same time apply the same 2 hours to PMP PDUs.
-The same concept applies to Strategic & Business Management PDUs.
-The logic behind this merit is that Strategic & Business Management as well as Leadership concepts are wide educational topics and not bound to one specific certification.
+The same concept applies to Business Acumen PDUs.
+The logic behind this merit is that Business Acumen as well as Power Skills concepts are wide educational topics and not bound to one specific certification.

-However, this rule does not apply to Technical Project Management due to the fact that this knowledge is specific to the certification knowledge domain, they only apply to their respective knowledge.
+However, this rule does not apply to Ways of Working due to the fact that this knowledge is specific to the certification knowledge domain, they only apply to their respective knowledge.
 But on the other hand, the PMI-ACP PDU relevant to Giving Back to the Profession PDUs apply to all certifications.
 This is due to the fact that practical experience and its associated activities are more broadly applicable to all certifications.

 You need to track your certification status regularly, as you may find it unexpectedly in a bad status.
 There are multiple different statuses for certification we have listed them below.
 CCR program defines certification status through the fulfillment of CCR program requirements.
 These certification statuses include: